Hypothesis Testing Using Rejection Regions In Exercises 7–12, (a)... | Study Prep in Pearson+

 Rejection Region

 The rejection region is a set of values for the test statistic that leads to the rejection of the null hypothesis.
-It is determined by the significance level (α), which defines the probability of making a Type I error (rejecting H0 when it is true).
-In this case, with α=0.10, the rejection region will be based on the critical value(s) of the standardized test statistic, indicating where the sample evidence is strong enough to reject H0.
+It is determined by the significance level (α), which indicates the probability of making a Type I error (rejecting H0 when it is true).
+For a one-tailed test, like in this scenario, the rejection region is located in the tail of the distribution, where extreme values suggest that the null hypothesis is unlikely to be true.

 Recommended video: